-- (1) Purpose and importance of information security; - (2) The need to be prepared to deal with information security for Administrators themselves; - (3) Information security technology Administrators are expected to have; and - (4) Measures to be taken by Administrators when problems occur. - 3) Initial training for persons who manage and operate NICE

-Training plans for initial training for those who manage and operate NICE shall be prepared by the Information & Communications.

-- 4) Basic perspective of implementation of initial training - (1) Establishment of efficient training implementation plan
+- (1) Purpose and importance of information security; - (2) The need to be prepared to deal with information security for Administrators themselves; - (3) Information security technology Administrators are expected to have; and - (4) Measures to be taken by Administrators when problems occur. - Initial training for persons who manage and operate NICE Training plans for initial training for those who manage and operate NICE shall be prepared by the Information & Communications. - 4.
+Basic perspective of implementation of initial training - (1) Establishment of efficient training implementation plan training shall be used as much as possible, and a mechanism to reduce burden of trainees, such as a system which allows trainees to participate in a training session at any time during the specified period, shall be introduced.

-The Training and Education Committee is expected to closely communicate and coordinate with information security unit sections regarding the method for implementation of initial training, and to ensure that the initial training plans prepared by information security unit sections do not overlap and the plans are implemented efficiently.
+The Information Security Office is expected to closely communicate and coordinate with information security unit sections regarding the method for implementation of initial training, and to ensure that the initial training plans prepared by information security unit sections do not overlap and the plans are implemented efficiently.